osrf/gazebo_tutorials/gzweb_install/tutorial.md

     ./deploy.sh -m
     ~~~

     >Note: the `-m` flag tells the deploy script to grab models from the model database and any other models in your Gazebo paths.
 For all subsequent builds, the `-m` flag will not be needed.
+The process will also try to generate thumbnails, see note on thumbnails below.

 ## Options